m45k174/PythonLocalServer/README.md

 # PythonLocalServer
-A python home server with minimal resouce consumption powered by windows' powershell v1.0
+A python home server with minimal resource consumption powered by windows' powershell v1.0

 I don't know much of scripting.
 So I just borrowed scripting ideas from different websites.